iamayushm/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem/ Flask application
 Employee Management Web Application built using Flask and SQLAlchemy .This application supports two roles , Admin and Employee.
 An employee will register himself into organisation.Admin has rights to delete,update details of an employee.
-There is an Api named search_microservice which returns Details of an employee based on given Name and Address.Api is secured using http authentication and only admin has rights to access this Api.
+There is an Api named search_microservice which returns Details of an employee based on given Name and Address.API is secured using http authentication and only admin has rights to access this API.

 # Installtion
 1) Python